 These fires kill individuals, but communities of living things survive.
 Studies elsewhere in Victoria indicate that 2–4 years after a fire, the forest floor is again littered with small twigs and leaves, the habitat for many small animals.
 There are more plant species in the area than before the fire, though frequent burning certainly can kill out some species.
 Forest studies show that different post-fire stages favor different species; mice do well right after a fire, for example, but some birds do better in long-unburned or intermediate areas.
 Now that habitat is restricted to “islands” of parkland, there is danger of an entire park being burned out, with no adjacent communities to recolonize the burned areas.

-The Landsat images here show a stark change from unburned bush in 1975 to huge burn scars in the later images.
-The age of the scars can be estimated by their color; old scars are almost as darkly red as the bush, half-regrown scars are only pink, and the newest scars are very bright sand, or even black with ash.
+The Landsat images here show a stark change from unburned bush in 1977 to huge burn scars in the later images.
+The age of the scars can be estimated by their color; old scars are almost as dark as the bush, half-regrown scars are only pink, and the newest scars are very bright.